apache/spark/docs/sql-migration-guide-upgrade.md

   - In Spark version 2.4 and earlier, JSON datasource and JSON functions like `from_json` convert a bad JSON record to a row with all `null`s in the PERMISSIVE mode when specified schema is `StructType`.
 Since Spark 3.0, the returned row can contain non-`null` fields if some of JSON column values were parsed and converted to desired types successfully.

   - Refreshing a cached table would trigger a table uncache operation and then a table cache (lazily) operation.
 In Spark version 2.4 and earlier, the cache name and storage level are not preserved before the uncache operation.
-Therefore, the cache name and cache storage level could be changed unexpectedly.
-Since Spark 3.0, cache name and cache storage level will be first preserved for cache recreation.
+Therefore, the cache name and storage level could be changed unexpectedly.
+Since Spark 3.0, cache name and storage level will be first preserved for cache recreation.
 It helps to maintain a consistent cache behavior upon table refreshing.

   - Since Spark 3.0, JSON datasource and JSON function `schema_of_json` infer TimestampType from string values if they match to the pattern defined by the JSON option `timestampFormat`.
 Set JSON option `inferTimestamp` to `false` to disable such type inferring.